 Reserves are usually in place for advanced rounds such as semi-finals and finals.
 If a race is not run all money on that race will be returned.

 The race card for greyhound racing is a little simpler than the horse racing version.
 The nature of the greyhound racing also means it is a little more difficult to study form due to the longevity of the racing dogs.
 A greyhound will not race until it is 15 months old and will retire between 3-5 years of age.
 This means there is a high animal turnover and so lots of regular surprises.
-Saying that there are still plenty of variables to be aware of that can give you an advantage and by studying the racecard you can give yourself an leg up.
+Saying that there are still plenty of variables to be aware of that can give you an advantage if you do your research, and by studying the racecard you can make more informed choices.

 Most UK online bookmakers will display some sort of racecard for dog racing and we show you here and in the next section what a few of those terms mean.

 The large number displays the trap allocated to that dog and the name is the name of the greyhound.
 The other names on the card will indicate the owner and the trainer.
 In greyhound racing quite often these are the same person.
 Underneath the greyhound’s name you may see a form guide indicating the number of races run by the animal with the number of 1st and 2nd places.
 Sometimes there may be a list of the last 5 or so races showing distance, place at each bend, distance won by, the actual winner of the race, the time the race was won in, the sex of the dog and the weight of the dog.
 Most of this information is not displayed on the betting coupon but can usually be found in form and statistics guides offered by the best greyhound betting sites.